ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ## Measure of Merit

 ### Approximation Ratio
-The approximation ratio is a measure of the solution quality produced by an algorithm as it calculates a value for how closely the resulted solution matches the true optimal solution.
+The approximation ratio is a measure of the solution quality produced by an algorithm as it calculates a value for how closely the resulting solution matches the true optimal solution.
 This metric was chosen for it's ablity to consider the entire sample of the dataset.
 The formula of the approximation ratio is $A(I)/OPT(I)=\alpha$, where $A(I)$ is the algorithm output and $OPT(I)$ is the optimal solution.

 <!--### Gate Count-->